slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On networking

 <!--
+- What's the most common question or problem you get asked about?
+Share the answer.
 > *'Each of us is born with a box of matches inside us but we can’t strike them all by ourselves' -- Laura Esquivel*

 - You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.